Zenith-the-realest/school-vault/Notes/The Prelude - Context.md

 - Wordsworth rows on the lake joyously.
 - The joy turns into horror as Wordsworth fixes his eye on a mountain, which gets closer to view as he rows.
+- He is harrassed for days after the event.

+>*Although it may seem boring, this poem is still classified as **an epic poem.**